syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ### Prompt

-A [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog is used to get input from the user.
+A [Prompt](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_PromptAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog is used to get input from a user.
 When the user enters "OK", the input value is returned.
-When they click "Cancel", the null value  returned.
+When they click "Cancel", the null value is returned.

-Use the following code to render a simple prompt dialog in an application.
+Use the following code to render a simple prompt dialog in an application:

 {% tabs %}
 {% highlight razor %}